 5. Mayer Brown

 Mayer Brown has been established for over 125 years and has multiple offices around the world.
-Its Hong Kong branch is one of the largest and longest-established law firm in Hong Kong with 200 staffs.
+Its Hong Kong branch is one of the largest and longest-established law firms in Hong Kong with 200 staff.
 The managing partner, Terence Tung has extensive knowledge in law practicing.